theam/aws-lambda-haskell-runtime/doc/05-common-errors.md

 ## Solution

 To solve this, we have to make sure that whatever is packaging/deploying our function is copying these libraries to our function package.
+If you are using the scaffold example provided by The Agile Monkeys, then you should substitute the last line of your makefile for these lines:
+`
+@rsync -rl <path-to-your-extra-libraries>
+@cd build && zip -r function.zip bootstrap <name-of-library-directory> && rm bootstrap && cd ..
+`
+additionally, you will want to make sure you have the amd64 version of these libraries, and when you download them that they live in lib/x86_64/.
+When you download amd64 files they are usually saved to lib/x86_64_gnu_linux.
 Please note that you might have to adjust your `LD_LIBRARY_PATH` environment variable, so it also points to the directory where you've placed these files.